 The Thunderbird system is packaged with an integrated control system, all power supplies, and all other associated electronics.
 Shielding and moderator material is available upon request.
 The form factor of this system can be modified within certain bounds to fit within an existing facility.

 Our largest DD system, the Alectryon300, can be used for neutron imaging, radiation effects testing, and other experimental work requiring a high flux with large irradiation zone.
 A thermal neutron flux cavity is indispensable for testing radiation shielding components or performing radiation survivability testing or radiation hardening on items.
 Thermal neutrons, or neutrons which have been slowed down by a moderator such that their energies drop to around 0.025 eV, are frequently used to simulate the conditions of high-radiation environments.
-Our DD neutron generators can apply a uniform thermal flux as high as 108 neutrons per square centimeter per second to relatively large flux cavities, enabling radiation hardening and effects testing for large parts.
+Our DD neutron generators can apply a uniform thermal flux as high as 108 neutrons per square centimeter per second to relatively large neutron flux cavities, enabling radiation hardening and effects testing for large parts.

 Phoenix’s DD neutron generator systems are useful for a number of different applications including explosives and SNM detection, nuclear fuel scanning, fast neutron radiography, and as a source for thermal neutron flux cavities.

 Phoenix is developing nuclear fuel inspection systems relying on our Thunderbird system as a neutron source.
 Neutron radiation is used to check the enrichment levels in the uranium fuel pellets inside fuel rods used in nuclear reactors to ensure that they can be used safely.
-Typically, the neutron source used in fuel rod testing systems is californium-252, a synthesized isotope of californium that produces massive amounts of neutron radiation.
+Typically, the neutron sources used in fuel rod testing systems are californium-252, a synthesized isotope of californium that produces massive amounts of neutron radiation.
 Since californium-252 does not occur in nature, it can be difficult to procure.
 Additionally, it only has a half-life of 2.5 years, so it must be replaced regularly.
-A deuterium-deuterium source can provide sufficient neutron yield for fuel rod inspection without the drawbacks associated with this element.
+A deuterium-deuterium neutron source can provide sufficient neutron yield for fuel rod inspection without the drawbacks associated with this element.

 A heavily modified version of our Thunderbird system with a smaller form factor geared toward mobile usage forms the basis of NEMESIS, a prototype system for the standoff detection of buried and concealed IEDs.
 The principle of neutron activation, in which elements release gamma radiation when exposed to neutrons, can be used to detect certain materials.
-In addition to detecting improvised explosives, Phoenix is also looking into the possibility of utilizing neutron activation for detecting smuggled nuclear material and other contraband at border crossings and ports of entry.
+In addition to detecting improvised explosives, Phoenix is also looking into the possibility of utilizing neutron activation for detecting smuggled nuclear material and other contraband detection applications at border crossings and ports of entry.